Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 26 Januari 2025 08.50.48 UTC
+- WIB: Minggu, 26 Januari 2025 09.51.30 UTC
-- WITA: Minggu, 26 Januari 2025 09.50.48 UTC
+- WITA: Minggu, 26 Januari 2025 10.51.30 UTC
-- WIT: Minggu, 26 Januari 2025 10.50.48 UTC
+- WIT: Minggu, 26 Januari 2025 11.51.30 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: motivational
+Kategori: technology